-MiniSpillage is fully capable of putting all your tracks through its high-resolution 64-bit DSP processing to ensure every sound and track comes out sounding professional and clean.
+MiniSpillage is a drum machine VST that is fully capable of putting all your tracks through its high-resolution 64-bit DSP processing to ensure every sound and track comes out sounding professional and clean.
 This is by far one of my favorite free drum plugins for Mac users.

 Every effect or track that I have run through this drum program always have a super-clean sound to them.
 The basses and kicks are always full and punchy, and the cymbals are crisp and ring out nice and loud.

 Drumatic 3 features a GUI that is second only in beautiful simplicity to MiniSpillage.
 But don’t let its minimalist design fool you; it is jam-packed with all kinds of goodies.